 If you dismiss an employee, the law states that you must have a legitimate reason for doing so.
 If you fail to follow the correct procedures, then your employee may be able to claim for unfair dismissal.
-Having the support of an experienced team of employment lawyers can afford your business some vital protections, helping you to protect your position and avoid unnecessary and costly Employment Tribunal claims.
+Having the support of an experienced team of employment lawyers can afford your business some vital protections, helping you to safeguard your position and avoid unnecessary and costly Employment Tribunal claims.

 Wilford Smith’s specialist unfair dismissal solicitors have a proven track record when it comes to helping employers reach settlements quickly and professionally.
 We will work on your behalf to develop proactive strategies to help you achieve your desired result fast, allowing you to focus on the running of your business.
-Contact us on 0808 164 1349 or complete our online enquiry form to find out how we can help

 There are five potentially fair reasons that you can rely upon to justify the dismissal of an employee.
 These reasons are: